ejazalam831/product-review-analyzer/README.md

    - Created final feature matrix of 5,103 dimensions

-    This process created a rich feature set capturing both textual content and review metadata for subsequent model training and analysis.
+    Having created a rich feature set capturing both textual content and review metadata, then developed and tested several machine learning models to effectively process these features and generate insights.

 3. Model Development & Evaluation